-Adopters have a FAIRsharing logo on their websites with a link from their website to our homepage.
+Adopters display a FAIRsharing logo on their websites with a link from their website to our homepage.

 FAIRsharing is not just a registry.
 The team behind FAIRsharing is involved in a number of FAIR-enabling activities, delivering guidance, tools and services with and for a variety of stakeholders.
-As these activities mature, we will implement them in, or connect them to, the FAIRsharing resource itself.
+As these activities mature, we will implement or connect them in/to the FAIRsharing resource itself.

-Some of these activities are part of funded projects andas part of national or international consortia, while others are volunteer efforts that fall under a variety of umbrella organisations, e.g. working groups (WG) and learned societies.
+Some of these activities are part of funded projects and of national or international consortia, while others are volunteer efforts that fall under a variety of umbrella organisations, such as working groups (WG) and learned societies.

-Our activities, classified using the three GO-FAIR pillar structures (change, build, train), are outlined here.
+Our activities are classified using the three GO-FAIR pillar structures (change, build, train) and are outlined here.